The Chargers did exactly what they needed to do against the Patriots in Week 14: Win.

 For now, the Chargers can only do one thing and that's take care of business with each new week that comes.
 In the end, hopefully it stacks up to be enough.

-Let’s go ahead and take a look at where the Chargers landed after their hard-fought road win.
+Let’s go ahead and take a look at where the Bolts landed this week's power rankings.

 Sporting News - #21

 “The Chargers have saved Brandon Staley’s standing for now by playing much improved defense even with no Joey Bosa.
 If they can keep winning like that knowing Justin Herbert will get it going soon with healthier weapons, they can make a strong late run toward the playoffs.” - Vinnie Iyer

 ESPN - #22

 "Derius Davis, the Chargers’ fourth-round pick, has been their spark all season.
 That was evident in the second quarter of the Chargers’ 6-0 win over the New England Patriots on Sunday.
 Davis slipped a few tackles on a 34-yard punt return, setting up the game’s final points, which came four plays later with a Cameron Dicker field goal.
 Davis has the most punt return yards in the NFL this season (316) and scored on a punt return against the New York Jets in Week 9." - Kris Rhim